 Commonly used to replace gut bacteria in people that have complications after the prolonged use of antibiotics, faecal transplants are now also being increasingly trialled in the treatment of conditions such as chronic fatigue syndrome, Parkinson’s disease, autism and irritable bowel syndrome.

 They have also been used to successfully treat people infected with C. difficile, which is a type of infectious diarrhoea responsible for around 15,000 deaths each year.
+Donors whose faecal matter has more bacterial diversity and doesn’t contain diseases or antibiotic-resistant infections have a higher success rate treating intestinal disorders like C. difficile.
+The cure rate was over 90% for those who underwent multiple treatments.

 An interesting side note reported recently regarding faecal transplants is that some patients seem to have been taking on the characteristics of their faecal donors, such as developing a similar body shape (over or underweight) or symptoms of depression.